Writing is about “forcing” your idea into others

 Example 2: Strong writing

-The contribution of our work is as follow.
-We improve and verify the model in [C] by considering 2nd order non-linear factor.
-Additional contribution is that our model is validated with controlled experiments.
-Form experimental results, our model has a better accuracy up to 10% compared to the model proposed in [C].
+The contribution of our work is as follows.
+We improve and verify the model in [C] by considering 2nd order non-linear factors.
+An additional contribution is that our model is validated with controlled experiments.
+From experimental results, our model has a better accuracy up to 10% compared to the model proposed in [C].

 In the paragraph above, we explicitly say our contribution.
 In addition, we clearly show which one is the main contribution and which one is the additional contribution.